simonsobs/socs/docs/agents/synacc.rst

 Docker
 ``````
-The SynAcc Agent should be configured to run in a Docker container.
+The Synaccess Agent should be configured to run in a Docker container.
 An example docker-compose service configuration is shown here::

   ocs-synacc:
-    image: synacc-img
+    image: simonsobs/ocs-synaccess-agent
     hostname: ocs-docker
     network_mode: "host"
     volumes: